 Before your diagnosis, fever was just a sign that your body was doing its job and trying to fight off an infection.
 It was nothing to be concerned about unless it rose dangerously high.

 But things are different now, and that fever may mean something else.
-Some cancers and cancer treatments can cause fever on their own, and the number on your thermometer may not match the level of your risk.
+Some cancers and cancer treatments can cause fever, and the number on your thermometer may not match the level of your risk.
 If your immune system is weak, you could have a very serious infection but only a slight fever, or maybe no fever at all.
 Even a hormone imbalance or disruption can cause fever.

 Fever, or pyrexia, is a higher-than-normal body temperature.
 It is usually a response to infection by bacteria or viruses, or to inflammation caused by disease or injury.
 Fever is one of you body's defenses.
-Raising your body temperature can kill some bacteria and viruses and helps your immune system respond faster and better.
+Raising your body temperature can kill some bacteria and viruses and can help your immune system respond faster and better.
 But fever is a symptom or reaction; it doesn’t tell us what is wrong.
-To identify the cause, your medical team will ask questions, examine you and order tests such as blood and/or urine tests.
+To identify the cause, your medical team will ask questions, examine you, and order tests such as blood and/or urine tests.
 The most common are a complete blood count (CBC) to see if your blood cell counts are abnormal, and blood cultures if infection is suspected.

 Never miss another Cancer Talk blog!

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!

 When should I tell my doctor I have a fever?

 Call your doctor if you have a fever: